intel/dffml/docs/usage/webhook/ffmpeg.rst

 .. literalinclude:: /../examples/ffmpeg/tests/test_operations.py

-Copy a mp4 file named ``input.mp4`` to tests/,and run the test by
+Copy a mp4 file named ``input.mp4`` to tests/,and run the test.The test runs the dataflow and checks that ``output.gif`` is created and its size is greater than 2 MB.

 .. code-block:: console

     $ python3.7 setup.py test

-verify that the operation is working by checking ``tests/output.gif``